 Why study BA (Hons) International Hospitality & Tourism Management (Top-up) at BU?

-- We are one of the top-ranking universities in the world for the study of tourism and hospitality
+- We are in the top 20 universities in the world for hospitality and leisure management (QS University Rankings 2023)

 - Gain a better understanding of hospitality and tourism management, as well as developing your ability to evaluate, analyse and to apply your knowledge in innovative ways

 - Taught by highly respected hospitality specialists who are actively involved in research that informs the future of the industry, as well as notable experts during our regular guest lectures

 - The core of the course focuses on strategic management subjects taught in the context of hospitality and tourism and on research methods